 Nature can be a cruel mistress.
-99% of the time, when you see a magnificent flower growing in the sunshine – a blowsy great tulip, say, or flawless flushed peony – the ideal time to plant them has already passed.
+99% of the time, when you see a flower growing in the sunshine – a blowsy great tulip, say, or flawless peony – the ideal time to plant them has already passed.
 Months prior, in the cool of autumn.

 As most hardened gardeners will tell you, growing snowdrops from bulbs is hit and miss at best, downright rage-inducing the rest of the time.
 The true way to guarantee swathes of delicate snowdrops at home in your own garden is to grow them “in the green.”
 A poetically horticultural way of saying “plants, instead of bulbs,” waiting until the flowers are just going over before planting them.

 And that means… you haven’t missed your chance to plant snowdrops this year.
 Buy them from your local nursery or order them online right now, and you’ll be ready to plant them out just as soon as these frosts are over.